-- Lummi Nation: Recreational and ceremonial fires only.
+- Lummi Nation: Only recreational and ceremonial fires are allowed.

 Washington State law prohibits all open burning within the city limits of Bellingham, Urban Growth Area, and Whatcom County Fire District 8.
 However, limited recreational burning is allowed when a more restrictive burn ban is not currently in effect.
 Recreational burning requirements within the City Limits of Bellingham & the Urban Growth Area include:

 - A fire may not be ignited, and must be extinguished, if an air pollution episode, impaired air quality condition, or fire danger burn ban that applies to the burning, is declared for the area.1,2

 - The fire must not include prohibited materials, yard debris, construction/demolition debris or any substance other than seasoned firewood and charcoal.1